I hate school! I thought it would be a great year, what a joke. It doesn’t matter what courses I’m taking I’m still me.

-The only wise, and merciful, thing to do is to let Star Trek die.
-Let it rest in dignity as much-loved franchise that was good for its time.
+The only wise and merciful, thing to do is to let Star Trek die.
+Let it rest in dignity as a much-loved franchise that was good for its time.
 Leave it the hell alone!
-But no, much as there was coffee in that nebula, there is money to be made, so of course they’re taking another kick at the can.
+But no, much as there was coffee in that nebula, there is money to be made, so of course, they’re taking another kick at the can.

 Which brings us to my ultimate purpose in writing this blog post.
 I am deeply apprehensive about the new Trek series set to premiere this year, Star Trek: Discovery.
 We all know it’ll be a shit show because how can it not be?
 The producers have already admitted that they are redesigning the Klingons yet again, because hey, if the Klingons need anything it’s even more confusion regarding their turtle heads or lack thereof.

 I am hopeful about the black woman lead but disappointed by the continued lack of gender and racial parity.
 A bit of intertronning reveals that the show is still 69% white and only 30% female. *sigh*

 I’m not reading up too much about Discovery in order to avoid spoilers, so I can’t say much about it yet except to say that yes, I will of course be watching it.
-I’ve even started rewatching TNG in an effort to get back into that Trek mood, and so far it’s working.
+I’ve even started rewatching older Trek in an effort to get back into that Trek mood, and so far it’s working.
 I’m very much worried about what Discovery will do to a franchise that has already taken way too many hits, but two things are certain: I will absolutely love it and absolutely hate it.